-A title sheet is an official record relating to a particular property which contains information such as:
+A title sheet is an official record relating to a particular property.

 Each title sheet contains 5 sections: